SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-items.md

 The items are displayed in the order you entered them.
 To change the order, select an item and move it up or down using the arrow buttons below the list ( ![icon][img3] ![icon][img4] ).

 After you have added items, you can specify details for each individual item.
-You can specify the user groups the item will be visible to (see [User group filtering][2]), and the headings it will display under (see [Headings][3]).
+You can specify the user groups the item is visible to (see [User group filtering][2]), and the [headings][3] it will display under.

 <!-- Referenced links -->
 [1]: specialized-lists.md